dccuchile/wefe/doc/user_guide.rst

 2. Create the query using a :code:`Query` object

-Define the target and attribute sets and create a :code:`Query` object that contains them.
-The word sets can be loaded or fetched from already provided word sets or set by the user.

 Define the target and attribute words sets and create a :code:`Query` object that contains them.
-Some well-known word sets are already provided by the package and can be easily loaded.
+Some well-known word sets are already provided by the package and can be easily loaded by the user.
 Users can also set their own custom-made sets.

 For this example, we will create a query with gender terms with respect to